karinstahel/papers-past-open-data-extraction/README.md

-# Papers Past METS/ALTO Data Extraction Tool
+# Papers Past Open Data METS/ALTO extraction script

 This Python script extracts article data from METS/ALTO files in Papers Past open data tar.gz files using multiprocessing.
 The tool processes newspaper archives and saves extracted article data by newspaper issue in parquet format with detailed error and completion logging.